-Discover more about about my small, home-based business...
+Discover more about my small home-based business...

 HELLO AND WELCOME

 Hello and welcome!
 I’m Elizabeth and I am so happy that you have popped into the Shop to have a look around.
-Thank you so much for being here and I hope you enjoy your visit.
+Thank you so much for being here - I hope you enjoy your visit.

 AMBLE & TWINE is a unique online store that is brimming with all-natural dried flowers, Australian native wildflowers, everlasting bouquets and wreaths, flower seeds, DIY kits, and plenty of well-made tools to inspire others to grow, gather, and get creative with flowers at home.
 All of my flowers are Australian grown, naturally dried, and fully compostable.